-Lebanon's strategy includes no specific risk education objective or output, with the exception that all community liaison, risk education and non-technical survey teams should be gender-balanced.
-However, Outcome 1 of the strategy ensures that all affected individuals and communities should receive risk education and notes that refugees from Syria have special risk education needs.
-Lebanon's 2021 annual risk education workplan was developed in 2020, in consultation with non-governmental organizations (NGOs) and the United Nations (UN).
+Lebanon's strategy includes no specific risk education objective or output, with the exception that all community liaison, risk education and non-technical survey teams should be gender-balanced.93 However, Outcome 1 of the strategy ensures that all affected individuals and communities should receive risk education and notes that refugees from Syria have special risk education needs.94 Lebanon's 2021 annual risk education workplan was developed in 2020, in consultation with non-governmental organizations (NGOs) and the United Nations (UN).95

 In Lao PDR, the current national strategic plan, "Safe Path Forward II," includes a subsection on risk education.
 The initial goal of reducing casualties from more than 300 to less than 75 per year has been achieved, and a more ambitious target of keeping annual casualties to fewer than 40 was agreed in 2015 during a review of the strategy.
+The strategy of the strategy of the strategy.